Skip to content

 1 / 1

-The company reports that 100% of supply from third parties to its two refineries is traceable to plantation level.
+The company reports that 84% of the supply from third-party mills to its two refineries is traceable to the plantation level as of July 2025.
 An additional point has been awarded as all of the company's refineries have RSPO SCC under IP.

 • P